-KEFI Minerals is the manager and operator of the project under the Company's 75%-owned KEFI Minerals (Ethiopia) Limited ("KME") joint venture company with Nyota Minerals.
+KEFI is the manager and operator of the project under the Company's wholly-owned KEFI Minerals (Ethiopia) Limited ("KME").
 The Competent Persons for the Resources are Simon Cleghorn, Resource Manager of KEFI, and Lynn Olssen, General Manager Geosciences and Senior Principal Consultant of Snowden Mining Industry Consultants Pty Ltd ("Snowden").
+The estimate of Inferred Resource will also be updated (expected to occur within the next couple of months), but it does not form part of mine planning.